(Picture courtesy of Nasa Solar Dynamics Observatory)

 One very exciting aspect of this predicted merger is the sheer spectacle of the event as seen from earth when this occurs.
 The Andromeda galaxy will appear awe-inspiringly magnificent in our view, growing ever larger as the millenniums pass.
 Ultimately it will fill our entire view as the two galaxies begin to merge.
 It may not be as bright as the illustrations shown here, as the overall amount of light that reaches us will not change much even as Andromeda approaches our galaxy.
 And the enormous length of time this event will take is beyond our imagination, as will be the spectacular beauty and awesome nature of the sight itself.

 Yes, there is some speculation here.
-But it illustrates just one possible solution to the problem of the dying sun!
+But it illustrates just one possible, indeed highly probable, solution to the problem of the dying sun!

-Jehovah’s power and intelligence are so vast (Romans 11:33) that he could easily plot the position of every atom in the universe eons of time in advance.
+The Creator’s power and intelligence are so vast (Romans 11:33) that he can easily plot the position of every atom — even the quantum state of every subatomic particle within every atom — in the universe eons of time in advance, let alone the location of every star.
 He knows where every star is going to be at any future point in time.
 He is also aware of all the consequences that result from the merging of galaxies, and the final relative positions of all the stars — and their passenger planets — that comprise the new galaxy!
+This is no great feat for the Creator; scientists can use the principles of General Relativity and Quantum Mechanics to predict the movement of stars and planets, even years in advance.
+Can the Creator of man’s brain not do more?
+Besides, is He not the Creator of all of the cosmological and quantum principles that scientists study with intensity today?
+He obviously understands these complex laws far more than any human, He designed them!
+Yes, our home, the earth, will never be without the life-sustaining power of a star.